 Baking powder is used in recipes that do not contain any acidic ingredients.
 Some examples include thicker batters, like brownies, cookie dough, and denser breads.

-Here is a question many home cooks and bakers ask themselves: Are baking soda and baking powder interchangeable?
+Here is a question many home cooks and bakers ask themselves: can I substitute baking soda and baking powder?
 Set them side by side in a chemistry lab and you will find that their base forms are different.
 Baking soda is much more powerful than baking powder—about 4 times stronger.

-In other words, 1 teaspoon of baking powder is required to raise a cup of flour while you only need ¼ teaspoon of baking soda for the same result.
+In other words, yes you can use baking soda instead of baking powder.
+1 teaspoon of baking powder is required to raise a cup of flour while you only need ¼ teaspoon of baking soda for the same result.
 This is why you need to be careful when measuring out your dry ingredients.
 You also do not want to mistakenly use baking soda instead of baking powder, because it could cause a doughy explosion.
 Meanwhile, too little baking powder in a recipe needing baking soda could cause your cake to go flat.